google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.markdown

 {% endhighlight %}

-If the user clicked confirm, we can send that straight back to the server without opening the application (lines 4 through 12).
+If the user clicked confirm, we can send that straight back to the server without opening the application (lines 3 through 13).
+Notice that we're returning from the `notificationclick` event immediately after sending the confirmation to the server.
+This prevents app from opening.

 {% highlight javascript linenos %}
 self.addEventListener('notificationclick', function(event) {